omnect/meta-omnect/README.md

 At build time, the configuration (ICS_DM_USER_PASSWORD) is applied for both.
 The passwords are identical.
 Later during runtime, changing the password in the rootfs is not synchronized to the initramfs.

-The destination file names have to be *wic-image.bmap* and *wic-image.fifo.xz*.
+The destination file names have to be *wic.bmap* and *wic.xz*.

 After finishing the flash procedure, the system reboots automatically.
-The u-boot environment variable *initramfs-flash-mode* will be deleted automatically.
+The u-boot environment variable *flash-mode* will be deleted automatically.
 In this way, the system enters the normal mode, booting the new image.

 ### Factory Reset